OVID White Paper

 Imagine software developers creating innovative new Java-based applications that extend the power of a stable, proven and time-tested open-source technology, thereby transforming the practice of medicine and delivery of healthcare.

-Thanks to Medsphere’s new OpenVista Interface Domain, this best-of-both-worlds scenario is happening today in the Healthcare Open Source Ecosystem, the global health IT community sponsored by Medsphere.
+Thanks to Medsphere’s new OpenVista Interface Domain, this best-of-both-worlds scenario is happening today in a health IT community sponsored by Medsphere.

 An elegant wrapper for OpenVista, Medsphere’s electronic health record solution, OVID enables access to the underlying MUMPS code for Java and other programmers.
 An acronym for the Massachusetts General Hospital Utility Multi-Programming System—origin circa 1966 and continuously evolving ever since—MUMPS is also known by the ISO standard name of M. One of the world’s most stable transactional database systems and as mature as SQL (Structured Query Language), M serves as the foundation for both OpenVista and VistA.
 Public healthcare’s crowning achievement and a high-value public asset, VistA is the VA-built EHR system from which OpenVista is derived.

-First released to the open-source community in April 2009, OVID is already extending M’s power by supporting development of Web-based applications and a more robust Ecosystem.
+First released to the open-source community in April 2009, OVID is already extending M’s power by supporting development of Web-based applications and a more robust community.

 OVID delivers benefits that compound over time: